paretomansmartvotesim/paretomansmartvotesim.github.io/proportional.md

 There are more methods that only provide proportionality to distinct groups, and don't provide the kind of distribution matching that STV does to cover an area of voters with evenly-spaced candidates.
 They are mechanically-different.
 They apply a method of counting votes that is used for apportionment.
 Apportionment means you have separate groups like different states, and you want to find out how many representatives to give to each state.
 Two examples are given below: reweighted range voting and reweighted approval voting.

-{% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA31Ty25TQQz9l1l7Mfb4MTe7fgAL2qqbKIuAuqgUSFQVRFXBt-PxARUJiiLd49fYx2cmL6233X6vndj6gfbMaamnpUrStxXqTsIjrdlJKhcbsXAaIkHsq0pC05Jl-cr2ilmetGUNTmv-slj8cKDGa3LkPK8SM-KIlRht16lp27UfrI2ale9ZnslI6PTXLzPzzcz2ZoZ79ebFZVCQrsQi2liQAZnkUQAq7IDkwpqYk1kScw5Tk-yZUcmeGRQBoI8oSrLPSEAfCXgT3lYHRi_SvPTgSgyps2MgD0YjO-1T0n_91lFHMSYMCJF3QYOUjDxXnpT3lcFVrhi6lFF-NeXVzOF7qdaqtab-n4B6kdbAnWJFhVAG8Q3rGYQyrGcQygwAoSyQm7WNQSjvAK5Kx7U55HYr5vl4m6OFg4FvBQEGgbMBgWMAIHCAQazn195_OT8dbz6eH-_zWZZzdbk8nr8eT7_9dw-fHz4dv6V7c3uX3-vr-l7dtfV2A73mn9ew4tBjdgDYTLCZYDO1tpwGwLV-OJ5O56fb58t9_ldA6_tPpHa3y9IDAAA)"
+{% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA31TPY8TQQz9L1NbaOyxx5N0NFRUdyeaVYoQpYgUEUChOCH47dh-SIcEh1ba5_Xn85vZ7623_bZpJ7Z-oI05LJ1hqZL0Xbr6JOER1uokFfMdsXAYIk48M0tcw5K0ZkZ7-SwqLa3BYa3fFss8HKhxTvaYNyvFjNg9A6PtOzVt-_aTtVGz-p6RHkEP6PTXE5H1amT3aoR79ebkMshJM5BEGwsiIBM8CkCFJyC4sAbGZJbAmMPUJHqGV6JnOEUA6COKlOgzAtBHHF8LX7sqGL1Ic-rBFRhStWMgDkYjOm0h6b-eLJ1IxoQBIeIsaJCS0YyVF8V5hTPTFUNTGeUXU17MGL5JtVatNfX_BHQWaXWcKVZUCGUQ37CeQSjDegahzAAQyhyxVdsYhJodwJU5cWwTck8r5nF520SLCQZzV-Bg4Kh1COwDAIEdDDyvX3t8-hD38eGh3m_zff7y7Xh9dzxdrpf78_vb6Xi_3D61vKeOuvWn5OnH7qsDMHmB9QLrpbXRMgCIL_Rb4L-S_xuLq40NPh6v19v96fnzOf6ax9Pt67n9-AW7Hm2n3AMAAA)"
-title = "Differences Between Proportional Methods" caption = "STV picks a broader set of candidates to match the voters, but other methods pick more broad candidates that more voters would like." comment = "The explanation is going to be tricky" id = "semi_proportional_sim" %}
+title = "Semi-Proportional Methods" caption = "STV picks a broader set of candidates to match the voters, but other methods pick more broad candidates that more voters would like." comment = "The explanation is going to be tricky" id = "semi_proportional_sim" %}